 8-9 pm Bedtime routine [brush teeth, read books, tell stories, hugs, and cuddles.
 Stay inside the bedroom in order for your child to know its bedtime.]

-Now, the time slots may vary depending on the day (when teething, bedtime gets pushed to even later), but overall this is how our day flows.
+Now, the time slots may vary depending on the day (for example, when he is teething, bedtime gets pushed to even later), but overall this is how our day flows.
 My aim is to have him in bed for the night by 9 pm latest.
 And most days he falls off to sleep between 8:30 pm to 9 pm.
 This structure allows me some time for myself and for my husband.

 Having alone time is important for a mother’s mental wellbeing, in turn, making her a calmer mom.